 But the heavens are still waiting.
 The Christ as the glorified Man, fills the throne in the highest heaven.
 He is waiting till His enemies are made the footstool of His feet, and that will be in the day when the Father sends Him the second time, to claim His crown rights over the earth, which He purchased by His blood.
-The spirits of the redeemed are waiting for that coming day when they will receive their resurrection bodies and innumerable company of angels are also waiting.
+The spirits of the redeemed are waiting for that coming day when they will receive their resurrection bodies and the rewards, and their crowns (2 Tim. iv:8).
+The innumerable company of angels are also waiting.
 On the earth the true church is waiting.
 The living members of His body, believers on every continent are longing for His coming and the long-forgotten prayer is now prayed as perhaps never before: "Even so, Come Lord Jesus."